Rick Ahearn: Early life and political jobs

-Attempted assassination of Reagan, 1981
+Assassination attempt

 Ahearn was the lead White House advance man for President Reagan's speech to the AFL–CIO at the Washington Hilton Hotel on March 30, 1981.
-In the now-familiar video footage and photographs, he is seen (in light-grey suit, striped tie and spectacles) preceding the President and then standing beside him while shots are fired by John Hinckley, Jr.
+In the now-familiar video footage and photographs of the attempted assassination on Reagan, he is seen (in light-grey suit, striped tie and spectacles) preceding the President and then standing beside him while shots are fired by John Hinckley Jr.

 Ahearn stayed at the scene, cradling the head of wounded Press Secretary James Brady until medics arrived.
 He then proceeded to George Washington University Hospital, where he ushered the First Lady to the emergency room, then was the first aide to brief reporters (though before network cameras arrived; he can be glimpsed in the background of some later on-camera briefings).

 In 2001, Ahearn was interviewed on CNN's Larry King Live, and later appeared in a History Channel documentary, concerning the Reagan assassination attempt.

-In 2015, Ahearn was one of those publicly objecting to the release of assassin John Hinckley from custody.
+In 2015, Ahearn was one of those publicly objecting to the release of assassin John Hinckley Jr. from custody.
 He told NBC, "I think it's important to remember what this man did.
 He shot the President of the United States.
 He condemned Jim Brady to a lifetime sentence in a wheelchair, a life of pain.
 I feel he's a threat to society if he should be released from treatment without supervision of any kind."